nratliff2078/nratliff2078/README.md

 **Engine:** Unreal Engine 5.4
 - Designed from start to finish a small horror game using Unreal Blueprints.
-- Implemented player movement/Enemy handling.
+- Implemented all game mechanics from scratch, avoiding the use of any Unreal Starter Packs.
-- Designed first-person character to implement with movement.
+- Designed first-person character model to implement with movement.

 ---